enonic/old-xp-doc/doc/getting-started/my-first-app.rst

 When clicking publish, all the selected items and changes are "cloned" from draft and into the master branch.

-You will always see the draft items using the preview function of the Content Manager.
+You will always see the draft items using the preview function of the `Content Manager <../developer/content-domain/content-manager.html>`_.
 If you have placed your site on root level, you can also see your live site at this url: http://localhost:8080/portal/master/hello-word